maconrad/ansibleSnips/Basics.md

 * Task: single action
 * Play: Set of tasks to host or host group
 * Playbook: YAML File with one or more plays
 * Role: A pre-built set of playbooks designed to perform some standard configuration in a repeatable fashion.
 A play could leverage a role rather than tasks.
+All playbooks from role will be executed against a host.

 ## Setup and Authentication
 * /etc/ansible/ansible.cfg